 -but no. Naruto could be called tactless, mannerless, heedless—but never thoughtless.
 For all that he was dense and ill-spoken and frequently misunderstood simple things, he never forgot about the people around him, or gave any less than his absolute best to honoring his relationships with them.
 He had been the only thing holding her together for months now and in all that time he had never let her down.
-It was what had brought those awful tears gushing out over breakfast—it had been so wonderful, so cozy, that this amazing warmth and comfort—feelings she had rarely known in her life—welled up inside her, overwhelming her thoughts and filling her foolish mind with fantasies.
+It was what had brought those awful tears gushing out over breakfast—it had been so wonderful, so cozy, that this amazing warmth and comfort welled up inside her, overwhelming her thoughts and filling her foolish mind with fantasies.
+It was all so new and rare.
 It was like they were married, like Naruto was hers, like he would always be there to take care of her and just be next to her—because he wanted it, not because he was the kindest of people and could never quite bring himself to walk by anyone who needed help.
 She'd almost lost herself in the fictional glow of it, and the harsh talking-back-to-reality she'd had to stage mentally (in her father's disdainful and disappointed voice, naturally) had hurt so bad that the grief and shame was spilling out of her before she could stop it.
 And then of course he had to jump to her side and try desperately to help her just like in her dreams and the only thing she could think of was to hide.
 What if that was the last time she saw him?
 What if her last memory of the most beautiful being she had ever encountered consisted of her yelling at him—something horrifying in and of itself—with endless streams of saltwater and mucus further staining her unattractive-at-the-best-of-times face?
 What if he was hurt?
 In pain?
 Suffering?
 Oh, it would be beyond terrible if Naruto was suffering!
 She couldn't bear it!

 The sound of a key turning in the lock sent her flying to her feet and bolting for the door, heart hammering in her throat.

 "Naruto-kun!
 You're home!
 Are you okay?
 What happened?
-I'm so so-" and then the flood of verbalized relief died under the blank stare of a very different pair of eyes from the one she had so gladly rushed to meet: Uchiha Sasuke was at the door.
+I'm so so-" and then the flood of relief died under the blank stare of a very different pair of eyes from the one she had so gladly rushed to meet: Uchiha Sasuke was at the door.